Mission Statement:

 at Sugar Loaf.
 Without any strong fortifications to

-fall back on, Hoke knew that making a stand
+fall back on, Hoke knew that defending

-between the enemy and Wilmington would be difficult.
+the city would be difficult.

 Before evacuating Fort Anderson, General Hagood had held